 There have been no murders this year in the 100th Precinct, which covers the western portion of the Rockaways, located in Council District 32.
 In the 101st Precinct, which covers the eastern portion of the Rockaways, murders are up to three this year from two last year, but shootings are actually down from 13 last year to eight in 2021.

 Over the past few years, many constituents have called for reallocation of the NYPD’s inflated budget in order to fund social services.
 All of those perspectives are in play in the Democratic primary, and they inform Singh’s perspective on policing.

-She organized a rally to encourage more police to protect residents of South Ozone Park, but told the Queens Daily Eagle last year that she would not have voted for the 2020 city budget because it did not shift funding from the NYPD to social service needs.
+She organized a rally in 2019 to discuss strategies for improving public safety, though she said she disagreed with event speakers who called for a larger police presence to protect residents of South Ozone Park.
+She told the Queens Daily Eagle last year that she would not have voted for the 2020 city budget because it did not shift funding from the NYPD to social service needs.

 The pandemic has exacerbated existing problems, fueled unemployment and drove a spike in gun violence, she says.